 Top Tip: Once you import your images into PushCommerce, you can always edit them internally with our editing tools if you want to spare the faff with apps.

 Shooting with your smartphone

 You’ve done all the prep; so it’s time to use your smartphone.

-Before shooting, just make sure your products are clean and have been removed from all price tags.
+Before shooting, make sure your products are clean and remove any price tags.
 Then, place your product on the table before positioning your background behind it.
-Stabilize and place your smartphone at a sensible distance from your product.
+Stabilise and place your smartphone at a sensible distance from your product.

 Now that your product has been all set up, it’s time to adjust your camera’s settings.
 Whether you’re shooting with an iPhone or Android, make sure your zoom is “ON”.
 Your camera should normally come with a “white balance” setting, which will help set the white balance according to the light temperature.
 Finally, before shooting, don’t forget to hit the “Focus” button so that the camera can focus on your product.

 You’re now ready to shoot